AdemunAngella/tomato_predictor/README.md

     2. Install dependencies
     pip install -r requirements.txt

-    3. Run the Streamlit app
+    3. Run the Streamlit application streamlit run app_streamlit.py
-    python app_streamlit.py

-    The app will run on: http://127.0.0.1:8501/

-## Deployment (Digital Ocean)
+## Deployment (Streamlit Cloud)

-1. Upload the entire tomato-predictor/ folder.
+    1. Push this project to a new GitHub repository.
-2. Create a virtual environment\
+    2. Visit share.streamlit.io and create a new deployment.
-        - mkvirtualenv tomato-env --python=3.11
-        - pip install -r requirements.txt
-3. Install requirements\
-4. Configure WSGI\
-        - from app import app as application
-5. Set static files in the Streamlit Cloud Web panel:
-        -  URL	Directory
-            /static/home/username/tomato-predictor/static/
-6. Test Your App

-        - Reload the web app on Streamlit Cloud.
+    3. Select your repository and choose "app_streamlit.py" as the entry file.
+    4. Streamlit Cloud will automatically install dependencies from requirements.txt.
-        - Visit your site URL (yourusername.streamlitcloud.com) and test:
+    5. Open your app URL and test the features:
-            _ Upload images
+        - Upload image
-            _ Prediction result and icons
-            _ History chart
+        - View prediction
+        - Check prediction history
+        - Review confidence plot

-##  Client-Side Prediction History
+##  Prediction History (Client-Side)

-    No database is used - Nothing is stored on the server.
+    No database is used.
-    All prediction history is saved locally in the browser via localStorage.
+    All prediction history is stored temporarily using Streamlit’s session_state.
+    History resets when the session restarts.

-    Stored data includes:
+    Stored information includes:
-        - Timestamp (local date & time)
+        - Timestamp
-        - Predicted label (Fresh/Rotten)
+        - Prediction label
-        - Confidence (%)
+        - Confidence score
-        - Icon path

 ##  Contributing

-    Feel free to open issues or submit pull requests.
-Feedback and improvements are welcome!
+    Suggestions, feature additions, and pull requests are welcome.

 ## Requirements